Nashville Software School Launches New Podcast in Honor of 10th Anniversary - NewsBreak

 Started in 2012, Nashville Software School was the nation’s first non-profit software bootcamp.
 The mission is to prepare adults with motivation and aptitude for careers in tech.
 NSS is committed to creating opportunities to access high-paying tech careers for individuals who are financially disadvantaged or are from groups underrepresented in tech careers.
 There are currently 1,800 alumni of NSS and approximately 275 students in session.
 NSS is authorized by the Tennessee Higher Education Commission and evaluated annually to meet quality standards.
 NSS earned the 2020 Best in Business Award by the Nashville Business Journal and Nashville Scene’s Best of Nashville in 2016.
 Learn more at https://nashvillesoftwareschool.com/.

-The post Nashville Software School Launches New Podcast in Honor of 10th Anniversary appeared first on Cheatham County Source .
+The post Nashville Software School Launches New Podcast in Honor of 10th Anniversary appeared first on Wilson County Source .

 Comments / 0